“Multitudes: An Unauthorized Memoir”

 “What you do is you go and get yourself a fucking rubber stamp that reads ‘Credit Roland Freeman, Photographer, all rights reserved’ and you stamp every photo you take with that stamp and then you’ll be a real photographer and I won’t print anymore of your frigging photos without giving you credit.”

 We both quieted down and the next thing I knew Roland was the Gazette’s photo editor.
-Later he would win the first photographic grant from the National Endowment for the Humanities, and become a nationally known photographer and an expert on African-America quilting.
+Later he would win the first photographic grant from the National Endowment for the Humanities, the first black member of the photo cooperative Magnum, and become a nationally known photographer and an expert on African-America quilting.

 Roland had been on his own a long time.
 By the time the Baltimore-born Freeman was 12 he had already been a newspaper delivery boy, shoe-shine boy, and a helper on junk and watermelon horse-and-wagons driven by men called “arabers.”
 A biography Roland prepared for one of his exhibitions continued his story: